TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 8/1 Samuel 8.18.md

 ---

-And ye shall cry out in that day because of your king whom ye shall have chosen you; and Jehovah will not answer you in that day.
+You shall cry out in that day because of your king whom you shall have chosen you; and Yahweh will not answer you in that day."